TL;DR:

 2. VR and AR Data Visualization

-VR and AR will change the way we work with data, allowing you to move around in a 3D atmosphere and intuitive experience complex data sets.
+VR and AR will change the way we work with data, allowing you to move around in a 3D atmosphere and intuitive experience of complex data sets.

-Accessibility and Inclusivity
+3. Accessibility and Inclusivity

-Designing visualizations that are accessible to everyone — especially users with visual, motor or cognitive impairments — will be among the most important priorities in 2025, striving for inclusivity in how we convey data.
+Designing visualizations that are accessible to everyone — especially users with visual, motor, or cognitive impairments — will be among the most important priorities in 2025, striving for inclusivity in how we convey data.

 Future trends in Data Visualization